gvwilson/sensibleadventures/cloudherd/new.md

 hung in his kitchen.

 *Of course, those races were fair,* Noxy thought grimly.
 She closed her eyes once again.
-There was the calf, hurrying toward them.
+There was the young bull, hurrying toward them.
 And there was Pillow, further away but with the wind behind him.

 *Stop,* she ordered, careful to send her thoughts only to Pillow.